ProGamerGov/captum/captum/optim/README.md

 ![](https://user-images.githubusercontent.com/10626398/177629584-33e7ff7c-a504-404e-a7ab-d8d786b7e25a.svg?sanitize=true)

-The standard rendering process works like this for the forward pass, with loss objectives being able to target any of the steps:
+The standard image rendering process works like this for the forward pass, with loss objectives being able to target any of the steps:

 * ``NaturalImage`` (``ImageParameterization`` ➔ ``ToRGB`` ➔ Squash Function ➔ ``ImageTensor``) ➔ Transforms ➔ Model